 There are a couple of things to keep in mind when you're facing speed issues with PlanSwift.

-Planswift in its current form is a 32-bit application, so it will have a limit of how much RAM it can actually use.
+PlanSwift in its current form is a 32-bit application, so it will have a limit on how much RAM it can actually use.
 Windows will cap PlanSwift at 2 gigs of RAM usage.
-Now when it starts to get close to its cap, it can bog down, and it can crash.
+When it starts to get close to its cap, it can bog down and can crash.
 A couple of things can help with this:

-4) If you are working from a network location, the communication between PlanSwift and that network location will cause PlanSwift to slow down, you can move the file locally, work on the file, and then move it back, to alleviate speed issues.
+4. If you are working from a network location, the communication between PlanSwift and that network location will cause PlanSwift to slow down.
+To alleviate speed issues, you can move the job to your local drive, work on the job, and then move it back.

-5) If PlanSwift is taking a long time to launch, or fully load when launching, you can go into your settings, select General, and uncheck the box for "Open the last job, when Planswift opens." this will help PlanSwift to launch a little bit quicker.
+5. If PlanSwift is taking a long time to launch, or fully load when launching, you can go into your Settings, select General, and uncheck the box for Automatically open the last job when PlanSwift opens.
+This will help PlanSwift to launch a little bit quicker.